Ultimate Guide to the 60 Best Security Resources for WordPress

 - A Collection of the Best Security Plugins: This is a fairly short list of security plugins, but that’s because the descriptions and reviews of each go more in-depth than what you’ll find in most of these roundups.
 If you want details on the main features, then this one is for you.

-- 5 Best WordPress Firewall Plugins Compared: A firewall is an important part of WordPress security, which is why WPBeginner has created this separate roundup of firewall plugins.
+- 6 Best WordPress Firewall Plugins (2019): A firewall is an important part of WordPress security, which is why WPBlog has created this separate roundup of firewall plugins.
 Many of these also happen to include a CDN, so you’ll get improved performance as a bonus side effect.

 - 11 Free Quality Backup Plugins for Protecting WordPress: The first step in securing a website?
 Preserving a backup copy.
 The final step in securing a website?
 Restoring your site to a previously saved version.
 You can’t do either of those without a backup plugin.

-- 7 Best WordPress Backup Plugins Compared (Pros and Cons): Want more suggestions on the best WordPress backup plugins to use as well as WPBeginner’s take on which are the best?
+- 7 Best WordPress Backup Plugins Compared (Pros and Cons): Want more suggestions on the best WordPress backup plugins to use and our take on which are the best?
 Check this out.

 - The 5 Best Backup and Restore Plugins to Keep Your WordPress Site Safe: This is a simple guide to backup-and-restore plugins.
 There’s also a short section at the end that mentions an easy-to-follow strategy for backup.